 You want your pollinator garden to be inviting for winged wildlife and not a lot of work for you.
 These 10 best native plants for your pollinator garden will serve up nectar for the butterflies, hummingbirds, and honeybees and a riot of color and fragrances for you.

-Why choose native plants for your pollinator garden?
-These flowering plants are well-suited to your region’s climate and soil, and they’re low-maintenance.
-With some, just add water – but not too much.
+Native plant species are well-suited to your region’s climate and soil, and consequently, they’re low-maintenance.
+With some, you’ll just need to add water — but not too much.
 Most importantly, pollinators love native species despite the allure of international transplants like the butterfly bush.

-These 10 pollinator-friendly plants are native across North America, making them great for the ecosystem and perfectly primed to attract beneficial insects to your yard.
+The 10 pollinator-friendly plants we bring here are native across North America, which makes them great for the ecosystem and perfectly primed to support pollinators and attract beneficial insects to your yard.

 - 1. Milkweed (Asclepias)